- Cryptocurrency scams are still as prevalent as they were in the years after Bitcoin’s creation

 Hollow and promoted with illicit intentions, Modern Tech is a company that has a huge amount to answer for – should anyone be able to track them down that is.

-Bitconnect is probably the most famous cryptocurrency scam – largely because of videos like this.
-Users were buying up Bitconnect Coin (BCC) thinking that they were investing in a revolutionary new crypto that would deliver record-breaking returns.
-Like the other scams we’ve already mentioned, it was all built on lies and falsehoods.
-When Bitconnect introduced a loan program that was based on BCC referrals – a ponzi scheme effectively – the writing was on the wall.
+Users bought up Bitconnect Coin (BCC) thinking that they were investing in a revolutionary new crypto that would deliver record-breaking returns.
+Like the other scams we’ve already mentioned however, the ‘guaranteed returns’ were, again, built on lies and falsehoods.
+When Bitconnect introduced a loan program that was based on BCC referrals – a Ponzi scheme effectively – the writing was on the wall.

 American financial regulators would soon target Bitconnect, with a cease and desist order finally shutting the operation down.
 It’s safe to say that the crypto community has not been sympathetic to the demise of Bitconnect.
 Since its doors closed, many of its victims have banded together, with a lawsuit being filed in an attempt to recoup $700,000 in lost funds, while those fronting the scheme have never been allowed to forget it.

 What’s particularly unnerving is that BCC was at one point among the world’s top 20 most successful cryptocurrency tokens.
 Thankfully, the true intentions of this coin were discovered before it could cause any more harm to its investors.

 Unsurprisingly, this potentially game-changing idea caught the attention of thousands of investors.
-It raised approximately $32 million before its two investors – Robert Farkas and Sohrab Sharma – were arrested for fraud.
-The SEC was stunned by the lengths the two men went to promote Centratech and scam investors.
-With the case on-going, it has been reported that US regulators intend to force Farkas and Sharma to hand back stolen cash, plus any attached interest.
+It raised approximately $32 million before its two creators – Robert Farkas and Sohrab Sharma – were arrested for fraud.
+The SEC was stunned by the lengths the two men went to promote Centra Tech and scam investors, which included making up fake partnerships and even a fake CEO (including a fictitious LinkedIn profile).

-The five cryptocurrency scams we’ve mentioned above show the extreme lengths that unscrupulous individuals will go to in order to steal your money.
+These five cryptocurrency scams show the extreme lengths that unscrupulous individuals will go to in order to steal your money.
 These fraudulent operations really do represent a black mark on what should be an innovative form of investing.
 Scam operations might operate in the shadows, but they ride the cryptocurrency wave, hurting the entire crypto community in the process.